Cane Corso Health Issues

 Prevention Strategies

 Knowledge of breed-level risks helps you prioritize, but individual monitoring drives the most effective care decisions..
-Cane Corsos have particular requirements based on their large size, light shedding level, and genetic predispositions to hip dysplasia and bloat.
+Cane Corsos sit in the large-size category, shed at a light level, and carry documented risk for hip dysplasia and bloat — those three factors drive most of the daily-care decisions.

 When to See the Vet